driver33/Inav-sPortMaster-feature-/README.md

-# Inav-sPortMaster-feature-use
+# Inav sPortMaster feature use
-Documentation and Arduino code for use the Inav sPortMaster feature
+Documentation and Arduino code for use the [Inav](https://github.com/iNavFlight/inav) sPortMaster feature

-Inava test
+##Table of contets

+### Description of the SmartPortMaster feature`